andrewsunglaekim/event-loop-workshop/readme.md

 In order to understand the complex nature of asynch program execution, we need to establish a strong foundation in understanding of how JS's synchronous program execution works.

-### Discussion exercise 1 - the foundations
+### Discussion exercise 1 - the unknown foundations
-Try to incorporate within your discussion the following terms:
+Try to incorporate within your discussion the following terms or discuss the terms you are unfamiliar with:
 - run to completion
 - execution context
 - call stack